HousamKak/trace/README.md

 > Note that React Native app works on both android and ios devices
 - Linking between the two frameworks is needed.
 The app might move from react native expo to the normal react native because it makes it easier to link with unity
 - Adding the video and the music traces
+- Add seeding to the repository for local trial